-The Company adopted SFAS No. 157, "Fair Value Measurements" ("SFAS 157") as of the beginning of its fiscal 2008 year.
+The Company adopted SFAS No. 157, "Fair Value Measurements" ("SFAS 157") as of the beginning of its fiscal 2008 year for its financial assets and financial liabilities.
 In February 2008, FASB issued FASB Staff Position No. FAS 157-2, "Effective Date of FASB Statement No. 157," which provides a one year deferral of the effective date of SFAS 157 for non-financial assets and non-financial liabilities, except those that are recognized or disclosed in the financial statements at fair value at least annually.
-The Company adopted SFAS 157 as it relates to nonrecurring fair value measurement requirements for non-financial assets and liabilities as of the beginning of its 2009 fiscal year.
-The adoption of SFAS 157 did not have a material impact on the Company's financial statements.
+The Company adopted SFAS 157 as it relates to nonrecurring fair value measurement requirements for nonfinancial assets and liabilities as of the beginning of its 2009 fiscal year.